28 May Summer Lawn Maintenance Tips

 Summer Lawn Maintenance Tips

 Now is the time to get outdoors and enjoy the warm summer air!
 Many of us are excited to socialize with friends and family, swim at the beach or the pool or host a cookout.
 This is especially true since most of us were quarantining around this time last year.
-It’s the time of year to chill by the poolside, invite others over for an afternoon barbecue and enjoy the sunshine.
-With that being said, it’s important to us lawn care nuts to have our yards in tip-top shape before a bunch of people come over.
+With that being said, it’s important for us lawn care nuts to have our yards in tip-top shape before a bunch of people come over.
 Here are our most recommended summer care tips for your warm or cool season lawn.
 Be sure to check out our individual summer maintenance articles for zoysia, St. Augustine, bermuda grass, centipede grass and bluegrass or fescue lawns.

 Summer mowing can seem like an exhausting task as temperatures start to get warmer.
-It can be even harder if you let the lawn get too high because the lawn mower becomes harder to push.
+It can be even harder if you let the lawn get too tall because the lawn mower becomes harder to push.
 Keep your lawn at its appropriate height to reduce the amount of effort and time spent in the hot sun.
 Never remove more than a third of the leaf blade at a time.
 If a larger amount is removed, the grass will stress and potentially turn brown for a short period of time.
 Select your grass type on our care page and find out what mowing height your type of grass requires during the summer time.

 If you are returning from a summer vacation, you may have to mow multiple times to get the grass back to its desired height.
 Be sure to wait about 3–5 days between each mowing.
 One benefit of taller grass blades is that they provide more shade for the root system to stay cool and retain moisture during the hot summer days.